Are you and your family ready to choose a puppy for your home?

-While the AKC doesn’t recognize designer breeds, request pedigree papers for the parents.
+Also, while the AKC doesn’t recognize designer breeds, you can request pedigree papers for the parents.
 For example, if the mother was a Labrador Retriever, and the father was a Standard Poodle, then your Labradoodle puppy could have a pedigree paper showing it is a first-generation Labradoodle.

 Do A Health Check - Do You Have a Healthy Puppy?